shubham590/Zoho-Level-1-Assignment/README.md

 Comment App

-So, this web dev app has Signup,Signin, Forgot Password and a Homepage.
+So, this full stack app has Signup,Signin, Forgot Password and a Homepage.
 In Homepage user is allowed to write comments which he/she wants to share only after he/she is a registered user and is logged in.